Can magnesium lower blood pressure?

 Caution with magnesium effervescent tablets.
 These usually contain a lot of sodium, which can lead to an increase in blood pressure.

-The short answer is: Yes and no, as certain conditions must be met to achieve a reduction in blood pressure through magnesium intake.
+The short answer is: Maybe, because certain conditions must be met to achieve a reduction in blood pressure through magnesium intake.

 To achieve a blood pressure-lowering effect through magnesium intake, two conditions had to be met: The participant had to have elevated blood pressure and simultaneously suffer from a magnesium deficiency.